revoxhere/duino-coin/blog.md

 ***

+## 11.01.2020: Beta 1 almost done
+Beta 1 is probably going to be one of the most exciting updates so far!
+We've tried to fix almost every bug and added features that were asked on our Discord server.
+It will be released in a few hours.

+***

+## 6.01.2020: Alpha 6.8 released
+Last Alpha release - download it here: [releases/tag/alpha-6.8](https://github.com/revoxhere/duino-coin/releases/tag/alpha-6.8)

+***

 ## 4.01.2020: Alpha 6.8 is in the works.
 In it, I'll try to fix most of the bugs from all Alpha 6 releases. <br>
 Alpha 6.9 may be released to fix some leftovers. <br>